Are you bored with shopping in the city?

 And partnering up with your furry friend is the best when it comes to venturing into the wild as they will follow you wherever you go and never complain!

-Below, we have put together the 22 best dog-friendly hikes in Utah, which is enough to keep you busy for months.
+Below, we have put together the 22 best dog-friendly hikes in Utah.

 Near Salt Lake City, Utah

 The Bowman Fork Trail is 4.5 miles into Millcreek Canyon, about 25 minutes drive from Salt Lake City.